dijasila/GPAW/doc/faq.rst

 General
 =======

+.. _citation:

-Citation: how should I cite GPAW?
+Citation: How should I cite GPAW?
 ---------------------------------

 If you find GPAW useful in your research please cite the original reference: